The example of Josef Ackermann

 The decision was announced by the bank on 14.
 November 2011 with.
-On the same day, the public prosecutor's investigations and searches in connection with a statement Ackermanns were known in the process, which led the then late former media entrepreneur Leo Kirch against the Deutsche Bank.
-Worse, the timing for the announcement of Ackermann's farewell could not have turned out.
+On the same day, the public prosecutor's investigations and searches in connection with a statement of Ackermanns were known in the process, which led the then late former media entrepreneur Leo Kirch against the Deutsche Bank.
+Worse, the timing for the announcement of Ackermann's farewell could not have been any worse.

 That's the way it should go.
-In the weeks leading up to Ackermann's later departure from Zurich Insurance, it also hit the board of the leading German company Siemens.
+In the weeks leading up to Ackermann's later departure from Zurich Insurance, he was also on the supervisory board of the German model company Siemens.